tegonal/variist/README.md

 Variist might resemble a property based testing library but is more data-driven oriented.
 Its focus is on tests that take longer (integration, e2e and system integration tests) where shrinking is too costly.
-But of course, you can also use it for data-driven unit tests (see [ordered.fromArbs](#ordered-fromArbs) as an example).
+But of course, you can also use it for data-driven unit tests (see [semiOrdered.fromArbs](#semiOrdered-fromArbs) as an example).
 It comes with extra support for JUnit but can also [be used in other contexts](#use-variist-in-other-contexts-than-junit) where you want to generate data (or with other test-runners).